wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

 We created BePro Listings and its addons to be *modular*.
 This allows you to only add the features you need, effectively speeding up the *load time* of your website.
-The prices of our Addons start at $5 and our themes are $1.
-You can also buy *bundles* of plugins and themes for great discounts.
+The prices of our Addons start at $5 and our themes at $1.
+You can also purchase subscriptions, reward points, or *bundles* of plugins and themes for great discounts.
 Effectively, we are offering you, the freedom to interchange options, at a very *cost effective* rate.

 Out of the box, BePro Listings works with buddypress and many **gallery plugins** (e.g. galleria).
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open architecture, makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.